ktorio/ktor-samples/fullstack-mpp/README.md

-# Fullstack MultiPlatform Project application
+# Full-stack multiplatform application

-Fullstack sample project for [Ktor](https://ktor.io) running as an embedded application and serving a static folder with kotlin-js code sharing code with the backend.
+A full-stack sample project for [Ktor](https://ktor.io) running as an embedded application and serving a static folder with kotlin-js code sharing code with the backend.

 The structure:
-* `src/commonMain` - common code shared between the backend and the frontend
+* [src/commonMain](src/commonMain) - common code shared between the backend and the frontend
-* `src/backendMain` - ktor backend including fullstack-common code
+* [src/backendMain](src/backendMain) - Ktor backend including fullstack-common code
-* `src/frontendMain` - kotlin-js code including fullstack-common code
+* [src/frontendMain](src/frontendMain) - kotlin-js code including fullstack-common code

 ## Running